SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Manager_Channel_Distribution.md

 ## Installation & Configuration

-Simply create a new element with a unique name.
-Technically, only one element on the entire DMS is sufficient.
+Create a new element with a unique name.
+Technically, only one element in the entire DMS is sufficient.

 Optionally, on the element's **General** page, set the email addresses and the pagers (separated by a semicolon).

 When using the driver with DCM redundancy groups, also add the desired redundancy groups on the **DCM** page by setting the name in the parameter **Add Redundancy Group**.

 Note that the available drop-down lists will only be populated after you click the **Refresh** button in the bottom right corner.
 Also make sure to set the **Group Filter** in the **DCM Redundancy Groups** table.
 Group filters can be used to define which ports and boards on the DCM can be used to retrieve and show services.

 Note: You can optionally override the group filter by specifying a filter in the **DCM Elements** table.